 Compare interest rates and see whether or not any of your annual costs can be trimmed or eliminated completely.

 Then, make sure to save or invest the remainder.

 Now this is where things may get a bit harder and require more work as you are now trying to add to your income and not lessen your expenses.

 Having multiple streams of income is very smart.
 Not only will it add to your primary source of income (9-5 job), but it will add safety in case you lose that source of income.

-A good side hustle can pay anywhere from $500 to several thousand or even more a month.
-Freelance writing, selling crafts on Etsy, starting a blog, teaching English, etc. are all great examples of side hustles that you can start with only an hour or less a day (spend more time, earn more).
+A good side hustle can pay anywhere from $100 to several thousand or even more a month.
+Freelance writing, selling crafts on Etsy, starting a blog, teaching English, etc. are all great examples of side hustles that you can start with only an hour or less a day.